TheOceanCleanupAlgorithms/ADVECT/README.md

 The model domain only includes the surface waters of the ocean (as defined by the non-null region in the ocean current vectorfield); particles cannot leave this domain, and thus the model does not include beaching.
 Instead, when particles are pushed against a coastline, their onshore displacement component is cropped to keep them in the model domain, generally resulting in a lateral displacement, as if the boundary was frictionless.

 ### 3D Kernel
-Simulations using the 3D kernel can be run via `src/run_advector_3D.py`.
 Each particle is initialized with a size, shape, density, release date, and release location.
 Upon release, particles are transported according to the following physical processes:
 #### 3D ocean current-driven advection
 Particles are transported according to a time-evolving 3D velocity field of ocean currents, which the user provides.
 The particles are advected according to one of two schemes: forward-Euler, or a 3D adaptation of the second-order Taylor-expansion scheme from the 2D kernel.
 #### Buoyancy-driven transport